🥕 Explore South Australia's world-class food culture with Cooee Tours · Plan your Adelaide trip →

 Danny's Fruit Stall

 Budget-friendly option with $1 bags of produce.
-Great for bargains, especially later in the day.
+Great for bargains, especially later in the day as stallholders move stock.

 Budget Produce